physionetchallenges/physionetchallenges.github.io/2020/index.md

 # Classification of 12-lead ECGs: the PhysioNet/Computing in Cardiology Challenge 2020

 ## <a name="announcements"></a> Announcements

+__June 24, 2020:__ We have posted an updated SNOMED CT code mapping [here](https://github.com/physionetchallenges/evaluation-2020/blob/master/dx_mapping_scored.csv) and [here](https://github.com/physionetchallenges/evaluation-2020/blob/master/dx_mapping_unscored.csv) and an updated scoring metric in Python [here](https://github.com/physionetchallenges/evaluation-2020).
+See the [full announcement](https://groups.google.com/g/physionet-challenges/c/HKX8YQ36l2w) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/).

 __June 8, 2020:__ We are releasing 4 new tranches of 12-lead ECGs with SNOMED-CT labels to complement the 2 previously released tranches.
 Altogether, 6 databases with 43,101 labeled recordings are now available.
 We will reopen the scoring system and release an updated scoring metric in the coming days.
 See the full announcement on the [Challenge forum](https://groups.google.com/forum/#!topic/physionet-challenges/0ldKZgDGi0Y).

 __June 3, 2020:__ All abstract acceptances and rejections have been announced.
 Please check the [Google Group announcement](https://groups.google.com/forum/#!topic/physionet-challenges/xC3y-rH-EWU) for more details.

-__May 27, 2020:__ The full list of diagnoses for the challenge have now been posted [here](https://github.com/physionetchallenges/physionetchallenges.github.io/blob/master/2020/Dx_map.csv).
+__May 27, 2020:__ The full list of diagnoses for the Challenge have now been posted [here](https://github.com/physionetchallenges/physionetchallenges.github.io/blob/master/2020/Dx_map.csv).
 See the full announcement on the Challenge Google Group [here](https://groups.google.com/forum/#!topic/physionet-challenges/CMBOS7USKbw).

 __May 26, 2020:__ Abstract reviews are now complete and will be announced within the next week.
 Please see the updated [key dates/deadlines](#dates-and-deadlines) and details on the [wild card entries](#wild-card) below.
 See the full announcement on the Challenge Google Group [here](https://groups.google.com/forum/#!topic/physionet-challenges/KBzTLnxdwzY).